jsphdms/R_web_APIs/README.md

 ## Quick Start guide

+This informal guide is written from experience using the [Care Opinion API](https://www.careopinion.org.uk/info/api-v2) while working for NHS National Services Scotland ([repo if you're curious](https://github.com/jsphdms/care-opinion-api)).
+Most of the steps are generic however some details may differ (e.g. domain names and operating systems).

 ### Step 1
 Find your .Renviron file.
 If you're on Windows this is usually in your Documents folder.